zhangou888/academic_oz/content/authors/admin/_index.md

 Prior to joining Pearson Psychometrics Service,  I was a Psychometrician II and team lead at clinical assessment branch in Pearson.
 While at clinical branch, I led multiple flagship clinical assessment products, including WISC-5, GFTA-3, KLPA-3, Quotient ADHD diagnosis test, TEACH-2 Behavior test.

-Outside of psychometrics and statistical modeling, I am also a data scientist, and a programming lover, and a father of two.
+Outside of psychometrics and data science, I am also a programming lover, a football fan, and a father of two.